-A counter is a digital circuit which is used for counting input events (pulses, edges).
+A counter is a digital circuit that is used for counting input events (pulses, edges).
 Digital electronic counters are usually built from a series of flip-flops connected in cascade.

 This project is intended to show how to build bidirectional counters (FSM) having different interface methods designed in GreenPAK.
 The methods to be implemented are: